ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 ### Data download

-If the data that are going to be deposited are in a public archive, we should transfer data to the hca-util upload area.
+If the data that is going to be deposited is in a public archive, the wranlger is in charge of transferring the data to the hca-util upload area.

 **Raw (fastq) data files:**
 Once the upload area has been created, there are several ways to upload the files from ENA/SRA.